mindkin/hourfleet/docs/youconfigure.md

 	}
 }
 ~~~

+### Support
+As a car sharing business, you will need to provide your customers with various support channels.
+This section defines those channels.

+#### LiveChat
+This section defines the LiveChat widgets that Hourfleet supports.
+Currently, FreshDesk or Intercom.
+You will need to signup for an account with either of these providers.
+You cannot use both.

+##### FreshDesk.com
+Once you have signed up and selected a plan that includes LiveChat, you will need to provide your: 'ApiKey' and 'Settings', which can be obtained from the 'Admin' console of your freshdesk subscription.

+* Login to your freshdesk site: https://yourname.freshdesk.com
+* Click on the 'LiveChat' icon

+image

+* Make sure Live Chat is 'enabled'
+* Make sure your app is enabled.
+* Click on the 'Edit' button to the right of your app
+* Click on the 'Widget Code' tab
+* In the javascript they provide, you need to find and extract the value of the URL that looks like this: 'https://xxxxxxxxxxx.cloudfront.net'.
+The xxxxxxxx part is your 'ApiKey'
+* Now, find the value of the 'window.livechat_setting='xxxxxxxxxxxxxxxxxxxxxxxxx....'.
+The large blob of text between the quotations marks is the value of your 'Settings' (not including the quotation marks).

+###### Intercom.io
+Once you have signed up and selected a plan that includes Intercom 'Acquire', you need toprovide your 'ApiKey', which can be obtained form the 'App Settings' console of your Intercom subscription.

+* Login to Intercom at: https://app.intercom.io
+* Click on your avatar (bottom left-hand corner of page) and click 'App Settings'

+image

+* Click on the 'API Keys' menu (to the left)
+* The 'APP ID" is the value of your 'ApiKey'

 ### Business Models
 As a car sharing business, you may support conventional car sharing (B2C) and "Peer-to-Peer" car sharing (P2P).